Met Gala 2017: Get to Know the Designer Behind the Theme

 “I have always pursued a new way of thinking about design…by denying established values, conventions, and what is generally accepted as the norm.
 And the modes of expression that have always been most important to me are fusion…imbalance… unfinished… elimination…and absence of intent.”

 Do you want to experience Kawakubo’s work?
-The Costume Institute’s exhibit Rei Kawakubo/Comme des Garçons of Rei Kawakubo’s work is currently being displayed at The Met until September 4 in the Iris and B. Gerald Cantor Exhibition Hall, Floor 2 or can view some photography from the exhibit here.
+The Costume Institute’s exhibit Rei Kawakubo/Comme des Garçons of Rei Kawakubo’s work is currently being displayed at The Met until September 4 in the Iris and B. Gerald Cantor Exhibition Hall, Floor 2 or can view some photographs from the exhibit here.

 If you enjoyed Rei Kawakubo’s work, you will also enjoy the work of Eiko Ishioka and value the legacy she left behind.